karencardiel/learn-data-engineering/README.md

 └── requirements.txt
 ```

+## 📌 Credits
+- Logo designed by **Diego González**

 ## <img src="https://slackmojis.com/emojis/220-bananadance/download" width="35" /> Notes
  This program was developed as part of an academic project.

 ⭐ **Star this repository if you find it helpful!**